Chief Executive Officer

 Mr. Benson served for twenty years on active duty in the Marine Corps as an Enlisted Infantry Marine and Communications Officer.
 His assignments included Marine Corps Security Forces Company Panama, 1st Battalion, 8th Marines, 3rd Battalion, 8th Marines, 4th Marine Expeditionary Brigade (Anti-Terrorism), and the Second Marine Expeditionary Brigade’s Special Operations Training Group.
 Joseph served a combat tour in Haiti in 2004 in support of Operation Secure Tomorrow where he was attached to Combined Joint Task Force Haiti as a Battalion Communications Officer.
 He also served a combat tour in Iraq in 2005 where he was attached to the Second Marine Division G-6.

-Mr. Michael Prouty is a Program Manager for Anglicotech LLC.
+Mr. Michael Prouty is Director of Department of Defense Programs for Anglicotech LLC.
 He is a native of Hartford City Indiana.
 He attended Purdue University attaining his Bachelor’s degree in Political Science.
 He also holds a Master’s Degree in Management from National University.